 Collaboration software is replacing email.
-And by that I don’t mean that email will be eliminated (there will always be a role for email) but when it comes to working better and more efficiently collaboration software has the advantage.
+And by that, I don’t mean that email will be eliminated (there will always be a role for email).
+I mean when it comes to working better and more efficiently collaboration software has the advantage.
 Here’s why:

 Email is the Killer App

 Let me start by stating that I love email and don’t think I could work without it.
 I’ve always said I believe email is the killer app (so I’ve been able to tick that box on my “Discovery To-Do List”).
 I type fast and am able to get through a large number in a day.
 But it doesn’t change the fact that I’m drowning in email.
 Here’s proof: